josephwegner/josephwegner.github.com/ramblings/_posts/2015-04-06-temporarily-tracking-user-agents.md

 layout: rambling
 ---

+<div class="alert alert-info">A couple hours of data turned out to be enough.
+It turns out all of the duplicate UUIDs were coming from Googlebots.
+It would appear that Googlebots all use the same seed for javascript's Math.random() function, which resulted in duplicate UUIDs.
+I have turned off user-agent tracking, filtered out Googlebot from my analytics, and scrubbed the data with Keen's <a href="https://keen.io/docs/maintenance/">handy maintenance APIs</a>.</div>

 In the name of transparency, I thought it would be a good idea for me to put a notice here.
 This post was written on the morning of April 6th, 2015 - the changes discussed here were published a few minutes before this post.

 I was looking at some of my analytics today, and noticed that I have had an extreme increase in the number of UUID collisions.
 I generate a UUID for every new visitor to WegnerDesign.
 I pretty much only use this to track if people are new visitors or returning.